-Output Configuration At- Туре Meaning

-tribute

-oiio:dither int If nonzero and outputting UINT8 values in the file from a source of

-higher bit depth, will add a small amount of random dither to combat

-the appearance of banding.

-oiio:ioproxy ptr Pointer to a Filesystem::IOProxy that will handle the I/O, for ex-

-ample by writing to a memory buffer.
+Output Configuration At- tribute Туре Meaning oiio:dither int If nonzero and outputting UINT8 values in the file from a source of higher bit depth, will add a small amount of random dither to combat the appearance of banding. oiio:ioproxy ptr Pointer to a Filesystem::IOProxy that will handle the I/O, for example by writing to a memory buffer.